 Independent auditor’s report

-Report on the accompanying financial statements 2016
+Report on the audit of the financial statements 2015

 In our opinion: